seravat/experienced-integration-labs/README.md

 5. Conclusions

-- The testing should be done prior to the deployment, here it is done after for simplicity (would have to deploy the mq-service and the integration-test-server artifacts prior to testing).

 - As a different approach, we could have used different routes and output queues  in the INBOUND application for the different input objects (Person, Address,...) so that we can use different routes in XLATE and OUTBOUND applications.
 This way actual business objects and their operations are separated.
 We can go further and have separate applications (at least XLATE) for each business object.